-To export the IBIS Model in the Pre-Layout Flow, the design has to pass until the Synthesis/Compile stage.
-You need to provide the I/O placement and configuration details in the I/O PDC files to export the resultant IBIS files in Pre-Layout Flow.
+To export the IBIS Model in the Pre-Layout Flow, the design has to pass till Synthesis/Compile stage.
+It is mandatory for the user to provide the IO placement and configuration details in the IO PDC files to export the resultant IBIS files in Pre-Layout Flow.

-To export the IBIS Model in the Post-Layout Flow, the design has to pass until the Place and Route stage.
-If a design has run through the Place and Route tool, the IBIS model for the Post-Layout Flow will be exported by default.
+To export the IBIS Model in the Post-Layout Flow, the design has to pass till Place and Route stage.
+If a design has ran through the Place and Route tool, the IBIS model for the Post-Layout Flow will be exported by default.

-Double-click Export IBIS Model (in the Libero SoC Design Flow window, Handoff Design for Production > Export IBIS Model) to open the Export IBIS Model dialog box.
+Double-click Export IBIS Model (in the Libero SoC Design Flow window, Handoff Design for Production > Export IBIS Model) to open Export IBIS Model dialog box.